tashifkhan/Blog/src/blogs/React-useRef-vs-useState.md

 excerpt: "Confused about when to use useRef versus useState?
 Let's break down these two fundamental React hooks and when to use each one."
 ---

-# useRef vs useState in React: Understanding the Fundamental Difference

 If you're working with React or React Native, you've probably encountered both `useState` and `useRef`.
 At first glance, they might seem similar - both let you store values in your components.
 But use them interchangeably, and you'll quickly run into confusing bugs or performance issues.

 The key difference? **`useState` triggers re-renders, `useRef` doesn't.** But there's much more to the story.
 Let's dive deep into both hooks and understand when to use each one.